apache/couchdb-documentation/src/api/database/common.rst

 being stored in the event of a failure, since the documents are not written to disk immediately.

+Batch mode is not suitable for critical data, but may be ideal for applications such as log data, when the risk of some data loss due to a crash is acceptable.

 To use batched mode, append the ``batch=ok`` query argument to the URL of the ``PUT``, :post:`/{db}`, or ``DELETE`` request.
 The CouchDB server will respond with an HTTP :statuscode:`202` response code immediately.